jrroosevelt/VS2PCG/Card clarifications M-Z.md

 Q: Are equipment powers separate from character powers.
 Ex.
 Does Cosmo shut off the equipment on the character?

-A: "The Equipment gives the character new powers and will stay with it until that character gets stunned or leaves play."
-Since the equipment is giving the powers to the character, it would be prevented or turned off by **Nullify**.

-^(Source: FB Post - Chad Daniel)
+A: This has been changed as of the August 2021 Rules update.
+Powers are no longer assigned to the character the equipment is attached to (with some exceptions).
+See also this article for a full explanation.

 ---